Collision and Broadcast Domains

 Collision Domain

-Usually, collisions occur in a hub environment, because each port on a hub is in the same collision domain.
-So, all devices connected to the hub are in the same collision domain and only one device can transmit at a time, and all other devices must listen to the network in order to avoid collisions.
+Collisions usually occur in a hub environment because each port on a hub is in the same collision domain.
+So, all devices connected to the hub are in the same collision domain, and only one device can transmit at a time.
+All other devices must listen to the network to avoid collisions.
 Total network bandwidth is shared among all devices.

-In contrast to hubs, each port on a bridge, switch, or a router different collision domain which reduces and eliminates the possibility of collisions and enables the devices to use the full-duplex communication.
+In contrast to hubs, each port on a bridge, switch, or router has a different collision domain, which reduces and eliminates the possibility of collisions and enables the devices to use full-duplex communication.
 The full-duplex communication effectively doubles the speed of data capacity.
 To understand the collision domains, examine the following figure:

-You can see that there is eight collision domain marked in the above topology.
-Because the hub is single collision domain or all ports of the hub are in single collision domain but each port of the router, bridge and switch are separate collision domain.
+You can see that there are eight collision domains marked in the above topology.
+The hub is in a single collision domain, or all ports of the hub are in a single collision domain, but each port of the router, bridge, and switch is in a separate collision domain.

 Broadcast Domain

 All ports of the hub and switch are in the same broadcast domain.
-Hub and Switches send broadcasts out all interfaces except the interface on which it received.
-Routers do not transmit broadcasts because when a router receives a broadcast, it does not forward it out to other interfaces.
+Hubs and Switches send broadcasts out to all interfaces except the interface on which they were received.
+Routers do not transmit broadcasts because when a router receives a broadcast, it does not forward it to other interfaces.

-Each interface of the router belongs to the different broadcast domain and each broadcast is only propagated within its specific domain.
+Each router interface belongs to a different broadcast domain, and each broadcast is only propagated within its specific domain.
 Routers separate the boundaries of the broadcast domains.
-Now examine the same figure for the broadcast domain.
+Now, examine the same figure for the broadcast domain.

-In the figure above you can see four broadcast domains marked.
-Because all ports on a hub, bridge and a switch are in the same broadcast domain and all interfaces of the router are in a different broadcast domain.
+In the figure above, you can see four broadcast domains marked.
+All ports on a hub, bridge, and switch are in the same broadcast domain, and all interfaces of the router are in a different broadcast domain.

-Layer 2 devices send broadcasts known as ARP to a known IPv4 address on the local network to discover the associated MAC address.
-The host can get IP address configuration using the Dynamic Host Configuration Protocol (DHCP) from the DHCP server.
+Layer 2 devices send broadcasts known as ARP to a known IPv4 address on the local network to discover the MAC address.
+The host can get IP address configuration from the DHCP server using the Dynamic Host Configuration Protocol (DHCP).
 A large broadcast domain can connect many hosts.
-A problem with a large broadcast domain is to generate excessive broadcasts and negatively affect the network.
+A problem with a large broadcast domain is that it generates excessive broadcasts and negatively affects the network.

-A large number of Broadcasts also decrease the bandwidth of the network for normal traffic because the broadcast traffic is forwarded to all the devices in the domain.
+A large number of Broadcasts also decreases the bandwidth of the network for normal traffic because the broadcast traffic is forwarded to all the devices in the domain.
 It also decreases the processing power of computers and network devices.
-Because the computers and network devices need to process all the broadcast packets received a part of the CPU power spent on processing the broadcast packets.
+Because the computers and network devices need to process all the broadcast packets received, a part of the CPU power is spent on processing the broadcast packets.

 So we need to decrease broadcast.
-For decreasing broadcast, we need to enter a router into the network.
-The router is an expansive device, So it is not possible to add a router into many networks.
+To decrease broadcast, we need to enter a router into the network.
+The router is an expensive device, So it is not possible to add a router to many networks.
 Another solution for decreasing is subnetting.

-Subnetting is the process which decreases network traffic and improves network performance and makes management very easy.
-We can isolate network segments very easily using subnetting.
-We can also apply security policies such as which subnets allowed or not allowed to communicate together.
+Subnetting is the process which decreases network traffic, improves network performance, and makes management very easy.
+We can isolate network segments very quickly using subnetting.
+We can also apply security policies, such as which subnets are allowed or not to communicate together.
 There are different ways of using subnets.
 Network administrators can also set services into subnets such as:

 - Different floors in a building